wangsy1999/wangsy1999.github.io/_pages/about.md

   - /about.html
 ---

 I recieved a Master of Science degree in Computer Engineering at New York University(NYU).
 Currently I am applying for a Ph.D. position.
+I love take pictures.
+So, please go to my album to sss them and you can leave a comment(function is still developing).

 ## News